Nethereum/Nethereum/docs/introduction/web3.md

 #Web3

-Web3 provides a simple interaction wrapper to access the RPC methods provided by the client categorised in a similar way, also a simpler way to interact with contracts providing a simple way to interact with the different ways to encode and decode the input / output of contracts.
+Web3 provides a simple interaction wrapper to access the RPC methods provided by the client categorised by their similar functionality, also provides a simplified way to interact with contracts by combining the ABI encoding /decoding of the input / output of the contracts together with the Eth RPC requests.

+There are two types of RPC calls the Standard Ethereum JSON RPC

 * Eth
 * Net
 * Shh

-There are also Geth specific ones as provided though their management RPC api.
+And the management RPC.

 * Admin
 * Personal